Classification of Enriques surfaces with finite automorphism group in characteristic 2

 \begin{theorem} The surfaces $\{X_{a,b}\}$ form a $2$-dimensional family of classical Enriques surfaces with the dual graph given in Figure {\rm \ref{D8Dynkin}}. \end{theorem} \begin{proof} By using Lemmas \ref{D8C-integral} and \ref{D8C-canonical} and the same arguments as in the proofs of Theorems \ref{main} and \ref{main2}, $X_{a,b}$ is an Enriques surface with the dual graph given in Figure \ref{D8Dynkin}.
 Since $X_{a,b}$ has a genus one fibration with two double fibers (see Figure \ref{D8C2}), $X_{a,b}$ is classical (Proposition \ref{multi-fiber}). \end{proof}

 \begin{remark} There are two genus one fibrations with a singular fiber of type $\II^*$.
-As we explained in Remark \ref{D8S-coh}, one of them is double and the other is simple.
-If its only singular fiber is $(\II^*)$, then its $j$-invariant is zero (Lang \cite{L2}) and hence all nonsingular fibers are supersingular elliptic curves by Lemma \ref{smoothdoublefiber}.
-This contradicts the fact that a double fiber of a genus one fibration on a classical Enriques surface is an ordinary elliptic curve or an additive type (Proposition \ref{genus1}).
-Thus this fibration has singular fibers of type $(\II^*, \I_1)$ by Lang \cite{L2}. \end{remark}
+As we explained in Remark \ref{D8S-coh}, one of these fibers is double, the other is simple and both fibrations are elliptic.
+If they were of type $(\II^*)$, then their $j$-invariant would be zero (Lang \cite{L2}) and hence all non-singular fibers are supersingular elliptic curves by Lemma \ref{smoothdoublefiber}.
+This contradicts the fact that a double fiber of a genus one fibration on a classical Enriques surface is an ordinary elliptic curve or of additive type (Proposition \ref{genus1}).
+Thus, the two elliptic fibrations are of type $(\II^*, \I_1)$ by Lang \cite{L2}. \end{remark}